jonmcurry/837p_claims_processor/scripts/README_POSTGRES_CLAIMS.md

-# Loading Claims into PostgreSQL
+# Loading Claims into PostgreSQL Staging Database

-To load claims into PostgreSQL for the claims processing workflow, you have two options:
+**IMPORTANT:** To load claims into PostgreSQL instead of SQL Server, you MUST use a PostgreSQL connection string starting with `postgresql://` or `postgres://`.

+The script automatically detects the database type from the connection string:
+- `postgresql://...` → Loads into PostgreSQL `public.claims` table
+- `mssql+pyodbc://...` → Loads into SQL Server `dbo.claims` table

+## Solutions to Load Claims into PostgreSQL:

 ## Option 1: Using the Updated PowerShell Script